libtcod/python-tcod/examples/distribution/cxfreeze/README.rst

 An executable package will be built at ``build/<platform>/``

-The cx_Freeze documentation can be found at https://cx-freeze.readthedocs.io
+The cx_Freeze documentation can be found at: https://cx-freeze.readthedocs.io